-In this interview I speak with "Ann," a woman who attended one of our Grief, Loss And Difficult Emotions Retreats.
+In this interview on divorce grief I speak with "Ann," a woman who attended one of our Grief, Loss And Difficult Emotions Retreats.
 Ann had called me a few weeks before that

 retreat, feeling stuck and overwhelmed with grief related to her divorce.
 I suggested

 that she attend to help heal her "stuckness" and pain and to allow her to move on.

 Jon: What motivated you to attend your first retreat?

 Ann: I had gotten a divorce, and then I struggled with working through grief related to the divorce...everything related–loss of my friends, loss of my home, loss of my job, loss of my religious connections.

 My husband and I joined together because of sharing the same spiritual tradition and yet after years of the marriage I saw that we viewed it and practiced it very differently.
 As the marriage ended I found myself without the same faith as before.
 I think I realized in some way that I felt robbed of it.
 It was no longer mine.